unseemly/unseemly.github.io/index.md

   if at all.
 And Lisps (usually) lack a type system altogether.

-This is because type errors in macro-generated code are incredibly difficult to understand.
+While type errors treat the functions you invoke as a black box, as soon as a macro is involved, you have to wade through the macro-generated code to figure out why the macro went wrong, even if the error had nothing to do with the macro!

-Type errors are the user interface of a typed language;
+And type errors are the user interface of a typed language;
- the primary purpose of types is to produce useful error messages.

-Rule that I just made up:
+ they have to comprehensible!

 If the programmer is responsible for generated code, code generation is not an abstraction.

 # Unseemly

 Languages descended from ML often have names with "ML" in them.
-Languages descended from Scheme often have names suggesting nefarious behavior.
+Languages descended from Scheme often have names suggesting improper behavior.
 Unseemly is both a Scheme and an ML.

-*(Here's where I start making bold claims, which could all be undone if there's a theoretical error in Unseemly's design.
- But the vast majority of Unseemly is stolen from existing languages or at least existing research.)*

-In almost any language with a type system, type errors don't expose the details of the functions you're trying to invoke.
-In Unseemly, the same is true of macros!
+In Unseemly, macros have types!
-Like in Scheme, user-defined macros feel solid, as if they were built in to the language.
+Type errors respect macros they same way they respect functions, so macros feel like part of the language.

 Unseemly's macro system is procedural, hygienic, and has access to syntax quotation, just like Scheme's.

-Unseemly's type system is algebraic, sound (I hope!), and has access to pattern-matching, just like the ML's.
+Unseemly's type system is algebraic, generic, and has access to pattern-matching, just like the ML's.